The Best RTS Games17 Dec 2018 3

-Everyone has their personal list of the best RTS games of all time, and many of those lists a packed with the classics from the 90’s and early 2000’s.
-We think it’s fair to say that these legends have quite rightly earned their place in the real-time hall of fame for all time, but this status quo sees the same handful of titles appearing time and again, with little new to say about them.
+There are many lists of the best RTS games, and many of those lists a packed with the classics from the 90’s and early 2000’s.
+These legends have quite rightly earned their place in the real-time hall of fame for all time, but this status quo sees the same titles appearing time and again, with little new to say about them.
 It can leave newer releases in the cold.

 Real-time not your thing?
 How about this list of the best 4X games instead?